What is Product Analytics?

 Now you’re making solid supportable decisions!

 If you’re a product manager: You can understand what your users are really doing, in order to craft digital experiences that captivate them.
-Now you’ll be able to make data-driven decisions, measure and run experiments, and increase activation, conversion, and retention,
+Now you’ll be able to make data-driven decisions, measure and run experiments, and increase activation, conversion, and retention.
+Try our guide to play with our CRO calculator.

 If you’re a marketer: You can see which programs bring in the most visitors.
 You’ll be able to identify the users most likely to convert, discover factors for long-term retention, and direct your efforts to improve product development.